-- To extend cooking time in multiples of one minute, touch ADD MINUTE repeatedly during cooking. - You can enter ADD MINUTE only after closing the door, after touching OFF/ CANCEL, or during cooking. - If you touch ADD MINUTE during cooking, the oven will cook at the currently selected Cook Power.
-If you touch ADD MINUTE after cooking is over, the oven will cook at 100% Cook Power. - You cannot use ADD MINUTE with POPCORN, AUTO ROAST, REHEAT, BEVERAGE, SENSOR COOK, or AUTO DEFROST. - You cannot use ADD MINUTE to start the oven if any program, other than the Minute Timer, is on the Display. - 1.
+- To extend cooking time in multiples of one minute, touch ADD MINUTE repeatedly during cooking. - You can enter ADD MINUTE only after closing the door, after touching OFF/ CANCEL, or during cooking. - 1.
 Make sure food is in the oven. - 2.
 Choose ADD MINUTE.